lenkan/rx-workshop/README.md

 ##Bonus assignments

-7. "Instant search" happens to quickly after keypresses and you're flooding the server.
+7. "Instant search" happens too quickly after keypresses and you're flooding the server.
 Make sure that the search is only triggered 500 ms after the user stops typing.
 Use `debounce`.
 8. Delay the search until the client presses the "go" button.
-Use [sample](http://reactivex.io/RxJava/javadoc/rx/Observable.html#sample(rx.Observable))
+Use the `goClicks` observable and [sample](http://reactivex.io/RxJava/javadoc/rx/Observable.html#sample(rx.Observable))
-9. Expand 2 to also trigger when the user presses the enter key in the search field.
+9. Also trigger the search when the user presses the enter key in the search field.
 10. Re-enable instant search when the "instant search" checkbox is checked.
+One way of doing this is to pair up the latest checkbox state with the latest search phrase whenever either one of them changes.
+   Then you only let the search phrases pass if they are paired with a `checked` boolean flag.
+Can you find the operators?
 11. Support multiple search phrases separated by comma (",").
 So if you search for "grass, spring", you should perform two HTTP requests against the duckduckgo API and combine the results before showing them to the user.
 12. Use two search engines.
 Apart from duckduckgo, you are to query wikipedia [https://www.mediawiki.org/wiki/API:Search](https://www.mediawiki.org/wiki/API:Search).
 13. Build a new status indicator in the UI for ongoing backend requests.
 It should be able to indicate outstanding duckduckgo requests as well outstanding wikipedia requests.